OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-01.md

 who gave himself for our sins to deliver us from this present evil age, according to the will of our God and Father,

 ## Galatians 1:5
-to whom be glory forever and ever.
+to whom be glory for all eternity.
 Amen.

 ## Galatians 1:6
 I am surprised that you are so quickly deserting the one who called you by the grace of Christ, for a different gospel—